gderosa/onboard/README.md

 It's assumed they have been basically configured to function, they are real e2e tests connecting to real local db  etc.

+## Copying

+Except where otherwise stated, this work is
+Copyright 2009-2019
+Guido De Rosa <guido.derosa at vemarsas.it> and Antonello Ventre <antonello.ventre at vemarsas.it> .

+License: GPLv2

+Artworks from various sources are included.
+See public/*/* for details and Copyright info.